IrisHills/Blog/_posts/2018-04-11-Fashion of the Future.markdown

 ---
-title: "Empowered Fashion of the Future"
+title: "Fashion of the Future"
 description: "Chromat S/S 2015: Empowered Fashion of the Future: fashion"
 ---
 I love the eye-catching 2015 Chromat fashion show.
 It uses geometric, and architectural shapes to transport the viewer to a world in the future.
 It is a  fresh and unique take on the futuristic fashion cliche.
 This collection used a minimalistic approach with pops of color.
 Chromat's “Empowered Fashion of the Future” shows a different take of the dark and twisted sci-fi genre and makes the collection innovative and modern.